slazav/py_fit_res/Readme.md

 ![example 4](https://raw.githubusercontent.com/slazav/py_fit_res/master/examples/example4.png)

 Example 5: Same data as in the example 4.

 Examples 6 and 7: more realistic examples for the note (see below)

+Example 8: Oscillator with arbitrary 1st-order non-linear functions

 #### See also: